-This project investigates a new type of feedback for touch screen styli: frictional actuation.
-The proposed pen has a ball on its tip, which is connected to an electromagnetic coil.
-This coil serves as a brake to the ball, enabling fine-tuned control for the force required to drag the pen over the surface.
-For instance, this allows GUI elements with surface properties and weight.
+with touch screens, yet feel so little.
+This project investigated a new way to create feedback for touch screen users: a stylus that provides frictional actuation.
+This stylus, or pen, has a ball on its tip which is connected to an electromagnetic coil.
+The coil serves as a kind of brake, enabling fine-tuned control of the force required to move the pen.
+This opens up the possibility of creating graphical user interface elements on the screen with varying surface properties and weights.

-Our hands are skillful by themselves, but they may need material resistance to operate up to their full potential.
-Adding friction to some elements of a software, e.g. the guides within a layout software, can help us to make manipulatinig the digital space more realistic, leveraging on the inherent skills of the human hand.
+Our hands are skilful by themselves, but may need material resistance to operate at their full potential.
+Adding friction to elements within a piece of software (e.g. user guides within layout software) can help make manipulation of the digital space more realistic, leveraging the inherent skills of the human hand.